Chrismarsh/mesher/docs/source/tools.rst

 Usage:
 ::

-   mesh2vtu.py input.mesh input.param output.vtu
+   mesh2vtu input.mesh input.param output.vtu

-meshmerge.py
+meshmerge
 *************

 Combines multiple parameter files (``.param``) into one.
 All the files are validated to ensure each parameter has the same number of elements.